-Police bring down European cocaine “super cartel”
+Police smash European cocaine ‘super cartel,’ arrest 49

 Record amounts of cocaine are being seized in Europe.
 Its availability on the continent has never been higher, with extremely high purity and low prices.

-More than 214 tons of cocaine were seized in the region in 2020, a 6% increase from the previous year, and experts from the European Monitoring Center for Drugs and Drug Addiction believe that amount could reach 300 tons in 2022.
+More than 214 tons of cocaine were seized in the region in 2020, a 6% increase from the previous year, and experts from the European Monitoring Center for Drugs and Drug Addiction believe that amount could reach 300 metric tons (330 tons) in 2022.